 When to Seek Professional Help

 If you recognize yourself in the description of complex PTSD, reaching out to a mental health professional who specializes in trauma is one of the most meaningful steps you can take.
-Look for therapists who describe their practice as trauma-informed, and don't hesitate to ask directly about their experience with complex or developmental trauma.
+Look for therapists who describe their practice as trauma-informed.

-For more guidance on navigating mental health challenges, our blog offers a range of evidence-informed articles written with care for people seeking support in the USA.
+For more guidance on navigating mental health challenges, our blog offers a range of evidence-informed articles written with care for people seeking support.